Egbert-Azure/TCS-Trommeschlaeger-Genie-IIIs-CalvaDOS/README.md

 ### Recovery

-- Fritz read `VOLKER.DMK` off Volker Dose's original floppy with a Catweasel controller.
+- Fritz Chwolka read `VOLKER.DMK` off Volker Dose's original floppy with a Catweasel controller.
 - Jens Günther (JenGun), author of **sdltrs**, passed the recovered disk on.
   Without it there would be nothing to work from.